 Project Work 2

-In Term 3 of Stage 3 the students will work a further 14.5 days during the final three
+In Term 3 of Stage 3 the students will work full-time on their project during the

 Learning and Teaching

 Learning Activities and Teaching Methods